July 24. Kazinform's timeline of major events

 EVENTS

-1824 - Zhangir is proclaimed as Khan of the Bukey Horde in the presence of senior officials of the Orenburg Border Department in Uralsk.
+1824 - Zhangir is proclaimed as Khan of the Bukey Horde in the presence of senior officials of the Orenburg Border Department in the city of Uralsk.

-1944 - The Resolution to establish the State Institute of Arts in Almaty is adopted on October 1, 1944.
+1944 - The Resolution to open on October 1, 1944, the State Institute of Arts in Almaty is adopted.
 It is later transformed into the Almaty Conservatory.
 In 1945, the higher education institution is named after outstanding Kazakh composer and instrumentalist Kurmangazy Sagyrbaev.
 Its current name is the Kurmangazy Kazakh National Conservatory.

-2001 - A monument to prominent Kazakh writer Mukhtar Auezov is unveiled at the Oak Park in Bishkek, the Kyrgyz Republic.
+2001 - A monument to Mukhtar Auezov, an eminent Kazakh writer, is unveiled at the Oak Park in Bishkek, the Kyrgyz Republic.

 2009 - The Ice Palace named after Kazakh female military pilot, gunner Khiuaz Dospanova (1922-2008) opens its doors in Atyrau.
-Atyrau has a monument to her and a street named after this fearless woman.
+In Atyrau, there is a monument to her and a street named after her.

-2009 – Renowned Kazakhstani violin player Marat Bissengaliyev takes part in one of the largest music festivals in New Port, the U.S.

 2010 - The State Puppet Theater of Almaty wins the Grand Prix at the World Festival of Puppet Art Prague.